dongchanlim/SCCU_capstone_S25/README.md

 # SCCU_S25_CAPSTONE
-Optimizing Logistics with Data-Driven Threshold Strategy
+This capstone project is for optimizing Logistics with Data-Driven Threshold Strategy.

 ## Business problem & Project objective